 - A. Private streets proposed in the unincorporated county require review and approval through the PUD rezoning process.
-Private streets proposed in the city require review and approval through the zoning code's optional development plan procedures.
-Such streets are subject to all applicable regulations of this section. - B. Private streets are prohibited in subdivisions of more than 20 acres in the City of Tulsa and in subdivisions of more than 40 acres in the unincorporated areas of Tulsa County. - C. Private streets are prohibited if they will impede reasonable access to existing or future collector or major streets. - D. Private streets must be constructed in accordance with the same regulations that apply to public streets, and must include sidewalks and all street fixtures required for public streets. - E. Maintenance responsibility for private streets must be established in accordance with 5-200. - F. The cost of powering street lights along private streets is the sole responsibility of the property owners association or other legal entity responsible for perpetual maintenance (see 5-200). - G. Private street entrances (at the gate) must have entrance and exit lanes, with lanes having a width of at least 14 feet.
-If covered, travel lanes must have a minimum vertical clearance of 14 feet. - H. Call boxes must be located at least 60 feet from the curb line of the public street from which the private street is accessed. - Private streets intersecting with public streets must have a vehicle turn-around area before any entrance gate that allows a passenger vehicle to complete a turn-around completely outside of the right-of-way of the intersecting public street.

-- J. Guaranteed access to all emergency vehicles must be provided at all entrances even in case of electrical power loss. - K. Gate designs, security systems and access controls must be reviewed and approved by the technical advisory committee before installation.
+Private streets proposed in the city require review and approval through the zoning code's mandatory or optional development plan procedures.
+Such streets are subject to all applicable regulations of this section. - B. Except as expressly approved as part of a PUD in the county or through approval of a mandatory or optional development plan in the city, private streets are prohibited in subdivisions of more than 20 acres in the City of Tulsa and in subdivisions of more than 40 acres in the unincorporated areas of Tulsa County. - C. Except as expressly approved as part of a PUD in the county or through approval of a mandatory or optional development plan in the city, private streets are prohibited if they will impede reasonable access to existing or future collector or major streets. - D. Except as expressly approved as part of a PUD in the county or through approval of a mandatory or optional development plan in the city, private streets must be constructed in accordance with the same regulations that apply to public streets and must include sidewalks and all street fixtures required for public streets. - E. Maintenance responsibility for private streets must be established in accordance with 5-200. - F. The cost of powering street lights along private streets is the sole responsibility of the property owners association or other legal entity responsible for perpetual maintenance (see 5-200). - G. Private street entrances (at the gate) must have entrance and exit lanes, with lanes having a width of at least 14 feet.
+If covered, travel lanes must have a minimum vertical clearance of 14 feet. - H. Call boxes must be located at least 60 feet from the curb line of the public street from which the private street is accessed. - Private streets intersecting with public streets must have a vehicle turn-around area before any entrance gate that allows a passenger vehicle to complete a turn-around completely outside of the right-of-way of the intersecting public street. - J. Guaranteed access to all emergency vehicles must be provided at all entrances even in case of electrical power loss. - K. Gate designs, security systems and access controls must be reviewed and approved by the technical advisory committee before installation.
 Hard-tempered steel locks are prohibited.